 That being said, it is not difficult to paint if you know the right way to go about it.
-All you need to do is apply a primer first to help the paint adhere to aluminium's slick surface; but we will come to that shortly as there are a few steps you should take to properly prepare the material.
-Just to clarify, failure to follow the following instructions correctly may result the paint chipping or peeling off shortly after its application.
+All you need to do is apply a primer first to help the paint adhere to aluminium's slick surface, but we will come to that shortly as there are a few steps you should take to properly prepare the material.
+Just to clarify, failure to follow the following instructions correctly may result in the paint chipping or peeling off shortly after its application.

 Step 1 – Ensure that the surface you intend to paint is clean and free from dirt, grease, oil, or anything else that could potentially interfere with the paint's application and adherence.
 Aluminium is a very sturdy material, so don't be afraid to use coarse scrub brushes, but do refrain from using wire wool scouring pads, as they will have a negative impact on the materials aesthetics.